EladAvrahami/Company-home-task-read-Gaurds-file/README.md

 # Company-home-task-read-Gaurds-file
-Read from valid file and analyze that data+ first time testing using JUnit
+Read from valid file and analyze that data+ first time testing using JUnit<br/>
 #QA #JAVA #TESTS #FILES #JUnit